DamianoNuccetelli/PrimeVision/README.md

 Also if your project will require authentication like passwords or usernames, this is a good section to include the credentials.

 <h2>4.1 Serilog - Come settare correttamente</h2>
-Ricordarsi di creare una cartella PrimeVisione, seguendo il percorso C:\LOGS\PrimeVision.
+Ricordarsi di creare una cartella PrimeVision, seguendo il percorso C:\LOGS\PrimeVision.

 <h1>5.
 Credits</h1>